Changes in Health Insurance Planning for Early Retirees

 Planning for health insurance and the rising cost of health care in early retirement have been complex since the Affordable Care Act in 2010.
-Unfortunately, something that was supposed to bring down the cost of health insurance had the opposite effect, and many people with individual insurance plans found themselves priced out of affordable health insurance.
+Unfortunately, something that was supposed to bring down the cost of health insurance had the opposite effect.
+Many people with individual insurance plans found themselves priced out of affordable health insurance.

 If a couple decided to retire earlier than age 65, they would need to acquire health insurance through either the health insurance marketplace (aka Obamacare) or through a “non-approved” when they qualify for a Medicare health insurance plan.
 Many early retirees find that when retiring pre-Medicare, an ACA-approved health insurance plan can be costly.

 If you are just $1 over the 400% federal poverty line, you lose 100% of the insurance premium subsidy; This is known as the subsidy cliff.
-The subsidy cliff provides a challenging situation for early retirees in planning for their health insurance since taking too much income in a given year could land you with a big fat tax bill of up to $35,124 if you were receiving the maximum subsidy possible.
+The subsidy cliff provides a challenging situation for early retirees in planning for their health insurance.
+Taking too much income in a given year could land you with a big fat tax bill of up to $35,124 if you received the maximum subsidy possible.
 If you were not receiving a subsidy, you could potentially be allocating 29% to 57% of your income to health insurance costs if your MAGI was $69,681, which most people can’t afford to do.